Advanced Therapy Dog & Handler Certification Course. Extend your AAI knowledge and application skills

 - Develop skills in agility and an understanding of how these may be used in AAI

-Participants will be provided with many and varied challenging scenarios in which to extend their skills; working their dogs under higher levels of distraction, and with more advanced Leadership Obedience and Canine Good Behaviour Shaping.
+Participants will be provided with many and varied challenging scenarios in which to extend their skills; working their dogs under higher levels of distraction, and with more advanced training, behaviour and manners.

 Teams will workshop various intervention scenarios, and will develop a greater understanding about the applications for Therapy-Dog interventions in a variety of contexts, from visiting, to educational, therapeutic and rehabilitative.

 Teams will be encouraged to explore new skills, including agility and trick type applications, under the guidance of our experienced instructors.

 - The role of Canine Good Behaviour Shaping (CGBS) in ‘off-lead’ scenarios.
 Establishing and extending consistency.
 Understanding drives and distractions.

 - Trick training methods, and the role of ‘tricks’ in Leadership Obedience

 - Fundamentals of trick training & therapeutic applications